Water, mud block rescue attempt for 12 boys inside Thai cave

-BANGKOK (AP) — Rescuers are planning a second attempt Monday to try to get through a small, flooded passage inside a Thai cave to search for 12 boys and their soccer coach who entered the cave two days ago.
+BANGKOK (AP) — Multiple attempts to locate 12 boys and their soccer coach missing in a flooded cave in northern Thailand for nearly two days have failed, but officials said Monday that they will keep trying.

+The boys, aged 11-15, are believed to have entered the Tham Luang Nang Non cave with their coach late Saturday afternoon.
+A mother reported that her son never returned from soccer practice that day, setting off the search.

-On their first attempt at dawn, divers were unable to reach the large chamber deep inside the cave where the students might be, said Kamolchai Kotcha, an official in the forest park where the cave is in northern Thailand's Chiang Rai province.
+On an attempt at dawn Monday, divers were unable to reach a large chamber deep inside the cave where the students might be, said Kamolchai Kotcha, an official at the forest park in Chiang Rai province where the cave is located.

 The passage to the chamber is extremely small, "flooded and covered with sand and mud," Kamolchai said.